PM Modi and US President Biden to hold virtual meeting on Monday | Law-Order

 Unlike its Quad partner countries, India has not yet condemned the Russian invasion of Ukraine and it abstained from the votes at the UN platforms on the Russian aggression.

-India has been pressing for the resolution of the crisis through diplomacy and dialogue.
+India has been pressing for an immediate cessation of violence in Ukraine and seeking a resolution of the crisis through diplomacy and dialogue.
+Modi has held phone conversations with Russian President Vladimir Putin on February 24, March 2 and March 7.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)